lotrekagency/doacker/README.md

 docker-clean
 ```

+## 🗃Dump and Restore databases

+A set of utilities to dump and restore database, very useful during nightly backups.

+⚠️ Only *PostgreSQL* and *MySQL* supported at the moment.

+Required env variables for *MySQL*

+- MYSQL_DATABASE
+- MYSQL_USER
+- MYSQL_PASSWORD

+Required env variables for *PostgreSQL*

+- POSTGRES_USER
+- POSTGRES_DB

 ### Docker Db Dump

 This command creates a database sql dump.
-Only PostgreSQL and MySQL supported.

 ```sh
 docker-dbdump <container>